Are you ready to blast off with Jetpack? Great! This document outlines what you’ll need to get started and connect your website.

 - A web host that meets the WordPress host requirements.

 - The latest version of WordPress.
-If your version of WordPress is out of date, you’ll see a prompt to automatically upgrade with a single click, or you can upgrade manually.
+If your version of WordPress is out of date, you’ll see a prompt to automatically update with a single click, or you can update manually.

 - A WordPress.com account.
-If you didn’t have one already, an account would have been created when you purchased your plan.
+This is usually created when you purchase your plan.

-- A publicly accessible WordPress site: no password protection or Coming Soon / Maintenance Mode plugin.
+- A publicly accessible WordPress site: password protection or Coming Soon / Maintenance Mode plugins will prevent Jetpack from connecting.

 - A publicly accessible XML-RPC file.

-To begin, click on the Plugins link in your WordPress dashboard, then click Add New.
+- To begin, click on the Plugins link in your WordPress admin dashboard, then click Add New.

-Search for Jetpack.
-The latest version will be in the search results.
-Click the Install Now button:
+- Search for Jetpack.
+The latest version will be in the search results, and will have the full name of

-Next, approve the connection to WordPress.com.
-Make sure the email address shown is the same one as you used when purchasing your plan.
+- Next, approve the connection to WordPress.com.
+Make sure the email address shown is the same one you used when purchasing your plan.

 This license key has already been activated on this site.